cbrandlehner/homebridge-daikin-local/IMPLEMENTATION_GUIDE_v1.5.1.md

 this.temperatureService = new Service.TemperatureSensor(this.name);
 this.humidityService = new Service.HumiditySensor(this.name);

-// Note: Optional characteristics are now handled via linked services
+// Note: Characteristics are added directly to HeaterCooler service
-// when disableFan=true to ensure they appear in HeaterCooler settings
+// when disableFan=true (see fan controls logic below)
 ```

 **Services Array Initialization (line ~1779):**